-Let’s take a look at the steps involved in rehiring former employees (called boomerang employees), as well as the pros and cons you should consider before making that decision.
+Now, let’s take a look at the steps involved in rehiring former employees who quit, as well as the advantages and disadvantages you should consider before making that decision.
+Plus you can download our customizable rehire policy and procedures template.

 When you offboard employees, it’s vital that you conduct exit interviews.
 These discussions can shed unfiltered light on the employee’s reason for leaving and any internal issues you may need to resolve.
 If you’re considering rehiring a former employee, review their exit interview and look for information about why they left your company.